AsemTayeh/Blog-Web-App/README.md

 ![alt text](image-3.png)

 ### Update created blogs:
-Users can edit any blog they've created by selecting it from the view menu.
+Users can edit any blog they've created by selecting it from the view menu or from the recent blogs section in the home page.
 This allows them to make changes to the title or body of the post as needed.

 ![alt text](image-4.png)